-New on the Live Well Blog
+New from the Live Well blog

 Join our mailing list and get FREE access to 40+ worksheets, journal prompts, and expert tips!

 I am always learning and growing, more aware of tendencies and recognizing when they want to creep back in, and you have certainly been a huge part of my eyes being opened.
-You don’t just share information for information sake, you offer real, genuine, practical tools to break free and live fully… And I just wanted to thank you again!!! — Lori (a reader)
+You don’t just share information for information sake, you offer real, genuine, practical tools to break free and live fully… And I just wanted to thank you again!!!

 It never fails – almost daily, I address something in session with my client(s) & I end up coming across 1 or multiple blog postings of yours that speaks to the very things we talked about in their sessions that day.
 I’ve forwarded so many of your posts to so many of my clients.
 As you reach out & share your posts with us on Facebook, you are sharing through me.
-I truly appreciate you & your writing. – Gina Martin, LPC
+I truly appreciate you & your writing.

 “Sharon was well prepared with excellent material that spoke directly to the needs of the people she was sharing with….She asked for interaction with people throughout the presentation always responded with great follow-up responses and integrated it into her topic of stress management.
 I highly recommend Sharon Martin in this capacity!”